 To demonstrate why sustainability reporting is important, we need to go back to the beginning.
 Sustainability as a concept can be traced back to 1992 in Rio de Janeiro when the first UN Conference on Environment and Development was held.

 The outcome of the meeting correctly found that it is impossible to talk about advances in development without the environment.
-However, it would take another 20 years for the concept of sustainability reporting to be “officially” reborn when it was expressly captured in paragraph 47 of the famous publication, The Future We Want.
+However, it would take another 20 years for the concept of corporate sustainability reporting to be “officially” reborn when it was expressly captured in paragraph 47 of the famous publication, The Future We Want.

 So, what exactly is sustainability reporting?
 This is the disclosure of information about the significant social, economic, environmental, and governance impacts of an organization.
 Here, we must indicate that sustainability reporting is not just about the report but goes deep into the organization's operation and buttresses into the community.
 It combines longer profitability with a growing desire to make the globe a better place for all.
 Know more about the benefits of sustainability reporting.